 In this section, we’ll address the changes we’ve undergone to ensure the health of our team amid COVID-19, our options for complete remote service, and the multiple ways we are prepared to handle financial uncertainty.

 - Amplify Credit Union, like other financial institutions, has been deemed "critical infrastructure" by the Department of the Treasury and is from Austin's shelter-in-place orders.

 - ATM services and night drops are available at all branch locations.
 Drive-thru services are available at our Esperanza and Pond Springs branches.

 - Select in-person transactions - such as notary services, instant debit card issuance, and more - are available by appointment at our Esperanza Crossing, La Frontera, Pond Springs locations.
-Call (512) 836-5901 to schedule your appointment.
+Please see below for direct contact information.